mafintosh/streamx/README.md

 This is a full rewrite, all contained in one file.

 Lots of stream methods are simplified based on how I and devs I work with actually use streams in the wild.

+#### Backwards compat

+streamx aims to be compatible with Node.js streams whenever it is reasonable to do so.

+This means that streamx streams behave a lot like Node.js streams from the outside but still provides the improvements above.

 ## Usage